hitoshi-watase/sercrod/docs/reference/directives/event-change.md

 ```

 Each instance inside the loop receives its own @change handler bound to that iteration’s item.
-If a structural directive removes or replaces the element on update, Nablla re attaches the @change handler to the new element as part of the normal render process.
+If a structural directive removes or replaces the element on update, Sercrod re attaches the @change handler to the new element as part of the normal render process.

-#### Nablla specific restrictions
+#### Sercrod specific restrictions

 @change follows the general rules for event directives and has no extra, unique prohibitions: